betajs/betajs-dynamics/docsrc/tutorials/overview.md

-Here is a quick overview and explanation of both this Tutorial and the BetaJS Dynamics Framework:
+Here is a quick overview and explanation of both this guide as well as the dynamics framework.

-### Blueprints
+#### Blueprints

 A quick way to see many of the most used functionalities as code at a glance.
+Ideal for copy&paste.

 *   Javascript
 *   HMTL

-### Dynamics
+#### Dynamics

-More detailed documentation for the specific parts of the Framework.
+More detailed documentation for the specific parts of the framework.

 #### Template